CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (1) A general fund to account for all financial resources of the village district except those required to be accounted for in another fund;

-(2) Special revenue fund(s) to account for the proceeds of specific revenues sources, other than expendable trusts or major capital projects, that are legally restricted to expenditure for specified purposes; and
+(2) Special revenue fund(s) to account for the proceeds of specific revenues sources, other than expendable trusts or major capital projects and exclusive of resources held in trust for other individuals, private organizations, or other governments, that are legally restricted to expenditure for specified purposes;

-(b) Fiduciary funds shall account for assets held by the municipality for a village district in a trustee capacity such as but not limited to:
+(b) Fiduciary funds shall account for assets held in a trustee or agency capacity for others that cannot be used for the village’s own programs and are held by the municipality for a village district in a trustee capacity such as but not limited to:

-(1) Expendable trust funds, including trust funds established under RSA 31;
+a.
+Expendable trust funds established under RSA 31;

 a.
 Individuals;